Mirrorlkj/Statistical-Learning/Trump.md

 ## Provide written analysis interpreting the results.

-  - First of all, all the variable have a p-value smaller than 0.5, indicating they have significant influences on the feeling thermometer ratings of trump.
+  - First of all,except for the percentage of female, all the variables have p-values smaller than 0.05, indicating significant influences on the feeling thermometer ratings of trump.
   - The coefficient value signifies how much the mean of the dependent variable changes given a one-unit shift in the independent variable while holding other variables in the model constant.
-      - In the graph, percentage of female, education level and attitudes towards the video have negative coefficient values.
-        That is to say, females who are highly educated, especially those who care more about the video would possibly have more negative attitudes towards Donald Trump.
+      - In the graph, education level and attitudes towards the video have negative coefficient values.
+That is to say, the more highly educated and care about the video an individual is, the more negative attitude towards Donald Trump he/she will possibly have.
-      - On the other hand, the more an individual leaning towards the Republican Party and the more older she/he is, the more likely he/she will have a positive attitudes towards Donald Trump.
+      - On the other hand, the more an individual leaning towards the Republican Party and the more older she/he is, the more likely he/she will have a positive attitude towards Donald Trump.

 <!-- end list -->